 - The concept of "Online Gaming Distractions" is to see how an actual soldier would fare on a firing range while a standard group of CoD hecklers (represented by Mega 64) scream in his ear.
 Hilarity Ensues.

 - Shane may not be all that fazed by the taunting ( In fact, his score actually improves from the control round), but he still can't resist Flipping the Bird at them.

-- During the Video Game Girl Clothes, said clothing started coming apart, causing Bernie to dub their fighting style as 'Bashful Panda' as the girls tried to preserve something resembling their modesty.
+- During the Video Game Girl Clothes, said clothing start coming apart, causing Burnie to dub their fighting style as 'Bashful Panda' as the girls try to preserve something resembling their modesty.

-- During the inventory test, Geoff manages to carry everything to the goal without stopping.
-Then again, it would have more challenging if Gus hadn't missed his footing and fallen on the ground like a turtle before he even ''started''.
+- During the inventory test, Geoff manages to carry everything to the goal without stopping and wins the race.
+Then again, it would have more challenging if Gus hadn't missed his footing and fallen on the ground like a turtle before he even started.

-- Monty and Frank dressed as Yakuza members and kicking the shit out of Gus and Geoff.
+- Monty and Frank dressing as Yakuza members and kicking the shit out of Gus and Geoff.

 Burnie: I think it's amazing that you guys can roll out of bed and immediately start drinking.